Letter carriers food drive

-The National Association of Letter Carriers will conduct its 31st annual national food drive May 13.
+The National Association of Letter Carriers will conduct its 31stannualnational food drive this weekend.

 Post offices will be collecting food items all across the country to be donated to local pantries in their communities.
 Volunteers then sort through donated items to distribute them back out to the community to help feed families in need.